markjacksonfishing/katacoda/monitor-lab01/step4.md

-Logging into Sysdig Monitor, you should arrive at the Explore tab which offers an inventory overview where you can group the different resources or entities in your infrastructure using physical attributes like hostname and containers, or logical attributes Kubernetes namespaces, deployments and pods.
+Logging into Sysdig Monitor, you should arrive at the Explore tab.
+This view offers an inventory overview where you can group the different resources or entities in your infrastructure.
+You can view the data using physical attributes like hostname and containers, or logical attributes like Kubernetes namespaces, deployments and pods.
 For each entity we can see some basic metrics in the table like CPU, memory, network or I/O.

 For example, change the grouping view to _Deployments and Pods_